William Mitford: Historian of Ancient Greece

-After 1776, a difficult year in his life, Mitford set about the task of writing his mammoth five-volume history of Greece, which would later be expanded to ten volumes.
+After 1776, a difficult year, Mitford set about writing a five-volume history of Greece, which would later expand to ten volumes.
 He retired to Exbury for the rest of his life, and made the study of the Greek language his hobby and occupation.
 After 10 years his wife died, and in October 1776 Mitford went abroad.
 He was encouraged by French scholars whom he met in Paris, Avignon and Nice to give himself systematically to the study of Greek history.

-But it was Edward Gibbon, with whom he was closely associated when they both were officers in the South Hampshire Militia, who suggested to Mitford the form which his work should take.
+It was Edward Gibbon, with whom he was closely associated when they both were officers in the South Hampshire Militia, who suggested to Mitford the form which his work should take.
 In 1784 the first of the volumes of his History of Greece appeared, and the fifth and last of these quartos was published in 1810, after which the state of Mitford's eyesight and other physical infirmities, including a loss of memory, forbade his continuation of the enterprise, although he painfully revised successive new editions.

 The first volume was published in 1784, barely a year after the end of the American Colonies' War of Independence, although there are no direct references to this political event in the work.
 The volume spans from Homeric times to the invasion of the Persians, but it is perhaps in the second volume that the Persian Wars are given even less prominence in favour of an event to which the author attaches greater importance: the Peloponnesian War (c.
 431-404 BC).
 It is not by chance that our author gives greater importance to this event, for throughout his work he will place too much emphasis on the credibility of Thucydides, even describing his own historiographical procedure as follows: "taking Thucydides as my lodestar and trusting that later writers (historians) only (set about) elucidating what he has left in obscurity".

 Published in 1790, the second volume was to be riddled with references to revolutionary France, not only in the scholarly apparatus, but also in the body of the text itself.
 This situation seems to have taken him by surprise.
 Although by that year the Revolution was a fait accompli, for the British press and society, it was something that could still change course.
 The British educated society initially spoke positively of the conversion of the despotic French regime into a constitutional monarchy, similar to the one in power on the island, or at best continuing the course of the American Revolution, with which there were clear overlaps in many of the ideological and scientific backgrounds.
 From that year onwards there was a decade of political turmoil that altered the attitudes and mores of the British people.
 The protests, which were initially spontaneous and local in character, gradually lost their economic motivation and took on a new, eminently political character.